Life Rafts 101

 • Harsher environments

-Life rafts inflate using a CO₂ cylinder, triggered by the painter line.
-Canister life rafts can be deployed manually, and some are equipped to release automatically if the boat sinks.
+Most life rafts inflate using a CO₂ cylinder, triggered by the painter line, while canister life rafts can be deployed manually.
+Some are even equipped to release automatically if the boat sinks.

 Critical seamanship reminder